Siraat-cyber-academy/comptia-security-plus-mcqs-01/01-30/test-0101-certificate-of-destruction.md

 # ✨ Question 1 — The Fire of Accountability

 The military base has partnered with a private company to destroy its confidential paper waste through burning.
-But in the shadows, **ShadowNet** waits, ready to exploit any gap in accountability.
+But in the shadows, ShadowNet *(the phantom adversary — symbol of risk born from neglect)* waits, ready to exploit any gap in accountability.

 To prevent such risks, which formal proof should the government provide to confirm that the destruction truly happened?

 ---